ankitapatil77/virtual-key-repository/README.md

 # Component Hierarchy:

      File	                                                                      Description
 LockedMeMainProgram.java	                          This program contains the Main method.
 It's the entry point of the program.
 FileMenuOption.java	                                This program contains methods for displaying menu options.
-FileHandleOption.java	        This program contains methods for handling different options from user input and calls respective methods from FileOperations.
+FileHandleOption.java	                              This program contains methods for handling different options from user input and calls respective methods from
 FileOperation.java	                                This program defines all the operations required for displaying, searching, deleting, and adding files/folder.